CDCgov/prime-simplereport-site/_pages/getting-started/organizations-and-testing-facilities/onboard-your-organization.md

 ---
 title: How to sign up for SimpleReport
-description: How to set up a SimpleReport account for your organization, workplace, or company.
+meta: How to set up a SimpleReport account for your organization, workplace, or company.
 layout: page
 class: page-docs
 sidenav: resources